Playbooks

-Build Custom Automations With the Webhook Stage
+How to Build Custom Automations With Webhooks in V7

 Explore the Webhook Stage for seamless integration between applications in V7.
 Learn what webhooks are and how they can enhance your custom ML workflows.